giucris/yasp/README.md

 * yasp code test: `sbt clean test`
 * all in one: `bash ci.sh`

-**I am working to provide a first release that you can directly download**
+**NB: I'm working to provide a first release that you can directly download**

 To execute yasp you have to provide a single yaml file (json is fine too), that basically will contain all your Extract Transform and Load task.